Bengejd/cordova-plugin-last-cam/README.md

 maintained.
 Limited customizations.

-[cordova-plugin-media-capture](https://github.com/apache/cordova-plugin-media-capture) - Last time I checked, this had some processing & bugs that hadn't been addressed.
+[cordova-plugin-media-capture](https://github.com/apache/cordova-plugin-media-capture) - Last time I checked, this had some processing issues & bugs that had not been addressed.

 ## License